brettvniekerk/vrtt/README.md

-# vrtt
+# A Very Quick TSOA Template

-A Very Quick TSOA Template
+I like TSOA, here's the template I use for making backend API's.